EGPostema/DrawerDissect/README.md

 5. Transcribe Text from Tray and Specimen Labels

 **Options for Models**
-- Use Our Public Models + Your API Key (Roboflow)
+- Public FMNH Models + Your API Key (Roboflow)
-- Train Your Own Models with Our Data (DIY)
+- Your Roboflow Models + API Key (Roboflow)

-For a full summary of each processing step (with descriptions of inputs and outputs), [see the README file in the 'functions' folder](https://github.com/EGPostema/DrawerDissect/blob/main/functions/README.md)
+- Train Non-Roboflow Models with Our Data (DIY)

 # 1. Set up a Conda Environment